seba2390/articlesummaries/README.md

 ## 📝 Overview

 This project provides a configurable Python application to monitor publications from multiple academic sources, currently supporting **arXiv** and **bioRxiv/medRxiv**.
-It automatically fetches recent papers across specified categories, checks their relevance based on configured methods (keywords or LLM), outputs the findings to a file, and sends comprehensive email summaries.
+It automatically fetches recent papers across specified categories, checks their relevance based on configured methods (keywords, LLM, or local Sentence Transformer models), outputs the findings to a file, and sends comprehensive email summaries.

 The application runs on a daily schedule defined in the configuration and features a modular design for potential extension.